Feel the emotion of climbing the highest active volcano in the world, the highest peak in Chile and the second highest peak in America!

 Food provided by Allmountain:

-Important: On this itinerary the client will be responsible for providing and cooking their own food.
-We recommend considering the following food items.
+Important: In this itinerary the client will be responsible for bringing and cooking his/her own food.
+We recommend to take into account the following foods.

 The following meals should be considered for 10 days of expedition: